apisnetworks/apiscp-docs/docs/admin/Scopes.md

 # Scopes

-Scopes are configuration-specific entry points to apnscp.
+Scopes are configuration-specific entry points to ApisCP.
 They may tie into [config.ini](https://gitlab.com/apisnetworks/apnscp/blob/master/config/config.ini), [Bootstrapper](https://github.com/apisnetworks/apnscp-playbooks), or system configuration.
 A configuration scope abstracts a more complex operation that could be achieved with blood, sweat, tears, trial, and a bit of error.

 ## Listing scopes